Shareholders who lost money in shares of Fly-E Group, Inc. (NASDAQ: FLYE) Should Contact Wolf Haldenstein Immediately

 NEW YORK, Sept.
-10, 2025 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP is notifying investors about a securities class action lawsuit against Fly-E Group, Inc.(NASDAQ: FLYE) (“Fly-E” or the “Company”).
+15, 2025 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP is reminding investors about a securities class action lawsuit against Fly-E Group, Inc.(NASDAQ: FLYE) (“Fly-E” or the “Company”).

 PLEASE CLICK HERE TO JOIN THE CASE AND SUBMIT CONTACT INFORMATION